-Looking for a lawyer who will aggressively pursue maximum compensation for your brain injury claim?
+Traumatic brain injury lawyers who will aggressively pursue maximum compensation for your brain injury claim

 Did you suffer a traumatic brain injury because of a motor vehicle accident, gunshot wound, sports trauma, child abuse, or other tragedy?
 If so, you might be entitled to monetary compensation for the injuries you sustained.
 Hire the catastrophic injury lawyers at My Rights Law.
-This firm will fight hard to hold your wrongdoer accountable and make them compensate you for the injuries that you have sustained because of them.
-To consult with an experienced attorney at My Rights Law, call (888) 702-8882 or leave a message on our secure web form.
+Our firm will fight hard to hold your wrongdoer accountable and make them compensate you for the injuries that you have sustained because of them.
+To consult with an experienced brain injury lawyer at My Rights Law, call (888) 702-8882 or leave a message on our secure web form for a free consultation.

 Traumatic brain injuries, sometimes referred to as TBIs, are common injuries sustained when a person is involved in an accident or is injured because of someone’s deliberate act or negligence.
 Due to the seriousness of brain injuries, one should always consult with a medical professional for a proper diagnosis.